Protein sources

 Lifting weights supports a healthy metabolism

-Why: Muscle burns calories even at rest, helping your metabolism stay stronger and staying lean easier.
+Because muscle burns calories even at rest, having muscle helps your metabolism stay strong, which makes staying lean easier.

-How to optimize fat loss / body composition
+How to optimize for fat loss / body composition

-Why: Protein and healthy fats are digested more slowly, helping you feel full for longer.
+Focus on eating protein and healthy fats, which are digested more slowly and help you feel full for longer.

-Sugar and high-glycemic carbs are more quickly digested, so you might feel hungry again more quickly.
-They’re also what we tend to overeat more than protein or healthy fats.
+Sugar and high-glycemic carbs are more quickly digested, and can make you feel hungry again more quickly.
+We also tend to more easily overeat carbs than protein and healthy fats.

-Why: Protein and healthy fats are digested more slowly, helping you feel full for longer.
+Focus on eating protein and healthy fats, which are digested more slowly and help you feel full for longer.

-Sugar and high-glycemic carbs are more quickly digested, so you might feel hungry again more quickly.
-They’re also what we tend to overeat more than protein or healthy fats.
+Sugar and high-glycemic carbs are more quickly digested, and can make you feel hungry again more quickly.
+We also tend to more easily overeat carbs than protein and healthy fats.

 Eat less sugar by getting good sleep